gaikwadsanjeevv/System_Design/SD_README.md

 # System Design
 Concepts aims to build systems that are reliable, effective, and maintainable.

-- System design borrows many great concepts from distributed systems.
-Apart from distributed systems, some basic concepts on computer networking and operating systems are also helpful before taking this course.
+- System design borrows many great concepts from **distributed systems**.
+Apart from distributed systems, some basic concepts on **computer networking** and **operating systems** are also helpful before taking this course.

 ## distributed system
 - A distributed system is a system whose components are located on different networked computers, which communicate and coordinate their actions by passing messages to one another.